olayzdesire/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd (This will print the absolute file path, Task 0).
+pwd (Taak 0: This will print the absolute file path, Task 0).
 #!/bin/bash
-ls (This will list all files and directories in the current directory)
+ls (Task 1: This will list all files and directories in the current directory)
+#!/bin/bash
+cd ..
+(Task 2: This will change working directory to home directory)